usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

   - Store the data internally as an instance of a class,
   - Display the stored data on the standard output.

-Once this tutorial completed, the package ``competition_tutorials`` should have the following structure:
+The package ``competition_tutorials`` is expected to have the following structure for tutorial 3:

 .. code-block:: bash